Skip navigation links

 Diversity & Global Learning Activities

-At MSU global, intercultural learning stretches beyond facts, figures, and familiarity of other peoples and places; it necessarily involves developing the capacity to use our knowledge and understanding to improve our practice as citizens, scholars, and workers -- whether interacting with diverse others, providing culturally-appropriate medical care, or advocating for inclusive workplace policies.
-In addition, global knowledge and skills are supported by a global ethic: a belief in the valuing of diversity, inclusion, and perspective-taking.
+At MSU diverse, global, intercultural education should stretches beyond facts, figures, and familiarity of other peoples and places; it should involve developing the capacity to use knowledge and skills to improve our practice as citizens, scholars, and workers – whether interacting with diverse others, providing culturally-appropriate medical care, engaging in service abroad, or advocating for equitable, inclusive social policies.
+Our knowledge and skills are supported by a global ethic: a belief in the valuing of diversity, equity, inclusion, and perspective-taking.